pra1veenk/ppe-detect-sap/README.md

 ## Requirements

-These are the technical prerequistics for an integration between AWS IoT Core, SAP BTP and SAP S/4HANA.
+These are the technical prerequistics for an integration between AWS, SAP BTP and SAP S/4HANA.

 **Services in SAP BTP**
 - Cloud Foundry Runtime
     > - Foundation for running the CAP extension application for translating events to business actions.
-- Memory/Runtime quota
-    > - Required for deploying and running the extension application in SAP BTP
 - Authorization & Trust Management Service
     > - Required for securing the extension application in SAP BTP
 - SAP Integration Suite,Advanced Event Mesh